 With this much time, it’s a great way to get a full experience of island life!

 Do you need a car in Samoa?

 Samoa needs a better transportation infrastructure and is undeveloped.
-It is recommended to rent a car as soon as you arrive at the airport.
+Renting a car as soon as you arrive at the airport is recommended.

 A car allows you to explore more of what the islands offer and probably go to off-beaten path beaches!